 Transaction costs for the purchase of investments are capitalized within the historical cost price and for sales the transaction costs are discounted from the sales price.
-The transaction costs for the period amounts to \in 11,914.
-(2023: \in 3,634).
+Transaction costs for the period under review amounts to \mathfrak{C} 3,634 (2022: \mathfrak{C} 19,604).